centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ### Refresh a status

-In many situations, you need to quickly re-check one or multiple service to refresh their status.
-You can set this planned downtime in Centreon in two ways:
+In many situations, you need to quickly re-check one or multiple services to refresh their status.
+This can be achieved in two ways:

 -   By directly clicking on the "Check" button on the line when the mouse is over